miaomiaowu0428/sol-trade-sdk/README.md

 # Sol Trade SDK

 A comprehensive Rust SDK for seamless interaction with Solana DEX trading programs.
-This SDK provides a robust set of tools and interfaces to integrate PumpFun, PumpSwap, and Raydium Launchpad (Bonk.fun) functionality into your applications.
+This SDK provides a robust set of tools and interfaces to integrate PumpFun, PumpSwap, and Bonk functionality into your applications.

 ## Project Features

 1. **PumpFun Trading**: Support for `buy` and `sell` operations
 2. **PumpSwap Trading**: Support for PumpSwap pool trading operations
-3. **Raydium Trading**: Support for Raydium Launchpad (Bonk.fun) trading operations
+3. **Bonk Trading**: Support for Bonk trading operations
-4. **Event Subscription**: Subscribe to PumpFun, PumpSwap, and Raydium Launchpad (Bonk.fun) program trading events
+4. **Event Subscription**: Subscribe to PumpFun, PumpSwap, and Bonk program trading events
 5. **Yellowstone gRPC**: Subscribe to program events using Yellowstone gRPC
 6. **ShredStream Support**: Subscribe to program events using ShredStream
 7. **Multiple MEV Protection**: Support for Jito, Nextblock, ZeroSlot, Temporal, Bloxroute, and other services